vdaas/vald/charts/vald/values/README.md

 # Vald

-This is the manifest to deploy Vald.
+This is the sample manifests to deploy Vald.

 ## Deploy an only vald-agent-ngt